kiranbakale/AMI-Readme/docs/environment_advanced.md

 This is done with Ansible and as such will require additional config in your [`vars.yml`](environment_configure.md#environment-config-varsyml) file.

-It's worth noting that the Toolkit will always mount disks via UUID to ensure the correct disks are always mounted in the same way through reboots, etc...
+It's worth noting that the Toolkit will always mount disks via UUID to ensure the correct disks are always mounted in the same way through reboots.

 The config for this area is given per node type and is passed an array of dictionaries, where each dictionary represents a disk.
-The config has been designed to be platform agnostic but the actual values may differ, in such a case the difference will be called out clearly.
+The config has been designed to be platform-agnostic, but the actual values may differ, in such a case the difference will be called out clearly.
 Below is an example of this config with full details after:

 **GCP**